corewall/corelyzer/scenegraph/README.md

 The Windows Scenegraph DLL can be cross-built with MXE/mingw, or built natively on Windows with Visual Studio.

-#### Cross-build on macOS, Linux, or Windows (via Windows Subsystem for Linux)
+#### Cross-build on macOS, Linux, or Windows

+A Scenegraph DLL can be built on macOS, Linux, or Windows (through [WSL](https://learn.microsoft.com/en-us/windows/wsl/)) with the [MXE Cross Environment](https://mxe.cc).

 This method is used to create the Scenegraph DLL included in official builds of Corelyzer.
 It produces a single, statically-linked scenegraph DLL that includes all dependencies.

-##### Prepare MXE Cross Environment
+#### Preparing the MXE Cross Environment on Mac

-A Scenegraph DLL can be built on macOS, Linux, or Windows (through [WSL](https://learn.microsoft.com/en-us/windows/wsl/)) with the [MXE Cross Environment](https://mxe.cc).
-The following instructions are Mac-specific, but should be adaptable to Linux without too much difficulty.

-1. Follow [Step 1 of the Tutorial](https://mxe.cc/#tutorial) to download MXE.
+The following instructions are based on a M2 Mac running macOS 26 (Tahoe), which has quirks that must be worked around to successfully cross-build scenegraph for Windows.

+1. Clone the `macos-fixes` branch of the `allquixotic` fork of the MXE project:
+`git clone -b macos-fixes https://github.com/allquixotic/mxe`

-2. Create a `settings.mk` file with the following lines, and save it to the root `mxe` dir.
+2. In the root `mxe` dir, create a `settings.mk` file with the following lines:

 ```
 MXE_TARGETS := x86_64-w64-mingw32.static